directvt/vtm/doc/architecture.md

 - Users can disconnect from the session and reconnect later.
 - Sessions with different ids can coexist independently.
 - To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible IO mode called `ANSI/VT`, vtm supports an additional message-based binary IO mode called `DirectVT`.
-- All running applications are connected to the desktop environment using `DirectVT Gateway` windows as DirectVT endpoints.
+- A typical console application integrates into the desktop using the `DirectV Gateway` window as the DirectVT connection endpoint.
   - A DirectVT-aware application directly connected to the environment can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
   - To run a non-DirectVT application, an additional vtm host process is launched in `Desktop Applet` mode with the `Teletype Console` or `Terminal Console` applet as a DirectVT bridge to the desktop environment.
-- The desktop environment server can receive and execute script commands relayed from other vtm processes running on behalf of the session creator.
+- The desktop server can receive and execute script commands relayed from other vtm processes running on behalf of the session creator.
-- In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop environment server as a script command flow.
+- In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop server as a script command flow.

 ### Runtime modes